StetHD/tarifa-book/usage/web.md

 # web

-The web is a `tarifa` platform like any other one, except that it's way more simple.
+The web is a `tarifa` platform like any other, except that it is way more simple.
 Running

 ```